martab0/whisper/README.md

 ## Setup

 We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.
 The codebase should also be compatible with Python 3.8-3.11 and recent PyTorch versions.
-The codebase also relies on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
+The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.

 You can download and install (or update to) the latest release of Whisper with the following command:

     pip install -U openai-whisper

-Alternatively, the following command will pull and install the latest commit from this repository, along with its Python dependencies:
+Alternatively, you can pull and install the latest commit from this repository, along with its Python dependencies, with the following command:

     pip install git+https://github.com/openai/whisper.git